-Zuppa Toscana is a popular Italian soup that originated in the Tuscany region of Italy.
+Zuppa Toscana is a popular Italian soup that originated in Tuscany, Italy.
 It is a hearty soup made with Italian sausage, potatoes, kale or spinach, onions, garlic, chicken broth, heavy cream, and various herbs and spices.

 This Olive Garden’s copycat recipe offers restaurant-quality soup you can easily make at home.
-It’s super easy to make for the entire family to enjoy as a mid-week comforting and nutritious meal.
+It’s super easy to make and perfect for the entire family to enjoy as a midweek, comforting, nutritious meal.

 Variations